rob-blackbourn/bareClient/documentation/user-guide/getting-started.md

 async def main(url: str) -> None:
     async with HttpClient(url) as response:
-        if response.status_code == 200 and response.body is not None:
+        if response.status == 200 and response.body is not None:
             async for part in response.body:
                 print(part)